-FDIC Federal Deposit Insurance Corporation:

-Insurance corporation established in 1933 to guarantee depositors against loss of their deposits in member banks for up to \$100,000.
+FDIC Federal Deposit Insurance Corporation: Insurance corporation established in 1933 to guarantee depositors against loss of their deposits in member banks for up to \$100,000.

-Financial Markets Securities markets in the aggregate, such as the purposes of this policy, a fund will mean the money assets of this city, the investment of which is not otherwise subject to a public act of this state or bond authorizing ordinance or resolution of the city that permits investments in fewer than all of the investment options listed in section 8 "Instruments" or imposes 1 or more conditions upon an investment in an option listed in section 8.
+Financial Markets Securities markets in the aggregate, such as the resources into use groups.
+Specifically for purposes of this policy, a fund will mean the money assets of this city, the investment of which is not otherwise subject to a public act of this state or bond authorizing ordinance or resolution of the city that permits investments in fewer than all of the investment options listed in section 8 "Instruments" or imposes 1 or more conditions upon an investment in an option listed in section 8.